EtienneCmb/tensorpac/docs/source/api.rst

 Cross-frequency coupling measures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first thing to do is to define a `pacobj`.
-Then, from this objects, you can use one of the following methods :
+The first step for PAC computation is to define a `pacobj`.
+From there, we can use one of the following methods :

 * :ref:`filtdata` : use this method to extract the phase and the amplitude separately.
 * :ref:`pacfilt` : if you already extracted your phase and amplitude, use this method to compute PAC on it.